Clergy Resource Area

 Welcome.
 Here you will find many resources to aid you and your members in finding the right counselor and getting great information through speaking and reading material.

-This Clergy Resource Area is comprised of an Intro and three sections which you can jump to now:
+This Clergy Resource Area is comprised of an Intro and three sections:

 I provide all my speaking as a pro-bono service to area churches.
-See all the topics here.
+Scroll down to see all the topics below.

 The Clergy Resource Area is a new area on my website that is based on one of my workshops entitled, “Ecclesiastical Counseling and Professional Therapy Is a Spiritual Collaboration for Change.”
 Since I began counseling in 1994, I have been working closely with LDS and other clergy.
 As you well know, clergy are the first responders on almost every issue that affects their members lives.
 I have always felt it was important to develop a partnership with my clients’ spiritual counselors so that the different ways we each help the individual, couple or family are working in concert with one another.

 Over the years I have provided training for the LDS Family Services ongoing Provident Living Training for Bishops and Relief Society Presidents, local Interfaith Councils, several years at the Colorado Bridges Conference (for clergy and mental health professionals).
 I have also been involved in many area community outreach programs working with clergy from various faiths to strengthen marriage and family in the community including being on the Lehi Marriage and Family Week planning committees as well as being a repeat presenter there.
 Over this time I have developed multiple articles, answers, tips, and trainings to assist in this collaboration.
 I have now compiled all of those resources together for you to access as you need.